kendalllsp/Vacation-Planner/Sprint4.md

 # **Work Completed for Sprint 4:**

-- Created tests for frontend
+- Created new tests for frontend
-- Created 'logged in' status variable to detect when a user is logged in even when changing pages
-- Added ability for user to save and delete locations
+- Added ability for user to see businesses in saved trips in UI
-- Added ability for user to see list of saved destions
+- Added ability to save and display trip dates in UI
 - Created new unit testing for the added backend functionality
-- Created new UI for search results page
+- Added ability to save individual businesses to a database (not available in UI)

 # **Unit Tests:**